COLLABORATIONS

 Fearvana

 In Still Death Meditation course for The Fearchasers Alliance.
-It helps people in their journey towards self-growth and is committed to the pursuit of mastery.
-Curated and conducted by USMC Veteran, ultrarunner, adventurer, philanthropist and founder of Fearvana, Akshay Nanavati.
+It helps people in their journey towards self-growth & is committed to the pursuit of mastery.
+Curated & conducted by USMC Veteran, ultrarunner, adventurer, philanthropist & founder of Fearvana, Akshay Nanavati.

 Collaborations-Cropped.png

-Would you like to engage in a 1:1 conversation that delves into your unique experiences with loss and how they shape your sense of meaning?
+Would you like to engage in a 1:1 conversation that delves into your unique experiences with loss & how they shape your sense of meaning?

 Illustrations for Death Literacy for Children.
 Copyright of Maajhi.
 Please do not copy or reproduce.
 To want a print, please reach out to us at Maajhi.
 Thank you.
 With trust, Krittika.